stormpath/stormpath-sdk-java/extensions/spring/docs/source/about.rst

 About
 =====

-Are you building a web app, but not sure if the Stormpath Java Servlet Plugin is right for you?
+Are you building a Spring Boot application, but not sure if the |project| is right for you?
 This page will help you decide if is a good fit!

 What is Stormpath?